7twoduo/Lab-4/README.md

 The database layer is hosted in AWS Tokyo using Amazon RDS MySQL.

+In this project, the Tokyo RDS database represents the Japan-resident medical data store for the application.

 Design characteristics:

 * Private RDS endpoint
+* Medical data system of record hosted in Japan
 * Database deployed away from public application entry points
 * Application-to-database access over private routing
 * Credentials managed through AWS Secrets Manager
-* Database used as the shared state layer for application validation
+* Database used as the shared state layer for medical application validation
 * Connectivity tested from both AWS São Paulo and GCP Iowa application environments
+* No direct public database access path

 The database is the proof point of the entire architecture.
-If remote applications can successfully write to and read from the private RDS instance, then the network, IAM, routing, and application configuration are working together.
+If remote application environments can successfully write to and read from the private Tokyo-hosted RDS instance, then the network, IAM, routing, secrets, security groups, and application configuration are working together.

 ---

 ## 🧪 Validation and Testing